-Activity Screening Criteria SOCIAL Conventional weapons To support peace and disarmament efforts globally, while respecting countries' rights to self-defence, we limit our involvement in companies that manufacture or provide weapons, weapon components, or tailor-made combat-specific products or services.
+PRODUCT Screening Criteria Specifically, this covers companies that produce and trade palm oil, paper/pulp, rubber, timber, cattle, and soy.
+SOCIAL Conventional weapons To support peace and disarmament efforts globally, while respecting countries' rights to self-defence, we limit our involvement in companies that manufacture or provide weapons, weapon components, or tailor-made combat-specific products or services.
 Companies that generate more than 5% of their revenue from weapons systems or their key components are excluded.
-Companies involved in the provision of key combat-specific products or services are also excluded, with a further reduced threshold of 5% from the previous 10%.
-In addition, we also exclude companies providing general, non-weapons specific products or services with a 10% threshold.
+Companies involved in the provision of key combat-specific products or services are also excluded, with a threshold of 5%.
+In addition, we also exclude companies providing essential general defense and non-weapons products or services with a 10% threshold.
 Small Arms Companies that generate more than 5% of their revenue from the production and distribution of small arms and their key components, including provision of key services, are also excluded.
 Controversial Weapons We do not invest in companies involved in the production of weapons considered illegal under international law with a zero-tolerance policy.
-This covers the following weapons: - anti-personnel mines - cluster munitions - biological and chemical weapons - depleted uranium - white Phosphorous - nuclear weapons Our policy is aligned with the stipulations of international treaties governing the use and production of these weapons, such as the Oslo Convention and Ottawa Treaty.
-Tobacco While recognising individual freedom to choose what one consumes, Thematics AM recognises the risks posed by certain substances that contribute to serious health and environmental problems for users and others.
+This covers the following weapons: anti-personnel mines; cluster munitions; biological and chemical weapons; depleted uranium; white Phosphorous; nuclear weapons.
+Our policy is aligned with the stipulations of international treaties governing the use and production of these weapons, such as the Oslo Tobacco Convention and Ottawa Treaty.
+While recognising individual freedom to choose what one consumes, Thematics AM recognises the risks posed by certain substances that contribute to serious health and environmental problems for users and others.
 We therefore limit our investments to tobacco.
-Companies generating more than 5% from the production and wholesale trading of tobacco products and from the provision of dedicated equipment or services are excluded, a further threshold tightening from 10% in 2019/2020.
+Companies generating more than 5% from the production and wholesale trading of tobacco products and from the provision of dedicated equipment or services are excluded.
 Genetically Modified Plant & Seeds Effective June 2021, we added in our exclusion those activities relating to the development and/or cultivation of genetically modified seeds and/or plants, as well as growing of genetically modified crops, with a 5% threshold.
 Human Embryonic Stem Cell Research We also added in our exclusion those activities relating to the use of human embryonic stem cells and the use of fetal cell lines for vaccine or biologics development.
-Companies generating majority of its revenue or has significant exposure to the use of embryo and/or fetal cell lines shall be excluded.
+Companies generating majority of their revenue or have significant exposure to the use of embryo and/or fetal cell lines are excluded.

-The exclusion list is built using primarily third-party data, external databases, and complemented by Thematics AM internal research.1
+The exclusion list is built using primarily third-party data, external databases, and complemented by Thematics AM internal research.

-Behaviour-based screening
+Behaviour-based Exclusion